 2. Assign Lookout (at least one recommended)

-4. Choose one Rest Activity (Sleep, Provide Care, Repair, Read, Scavenge, Lookout)
+4. Choose one Rest Activity (Sleep, Provide Care, Repair/Craft, Read, Scavenge, Lookout)a

 5. Resolve activities and reset “Once per Long Rest” abilities